nyc-crh/site/content/gallery/viva-harlem-u.md

 - What do you notice about the photograph?
 What questions would you ask to learn more about this protest?
 ---

 Although City College, where Audre Lorde taught, was in the predominantly Black and Latinx community of Harlem, there were very few Black or Latinx students who attended.
 In the 1968-1969 school year, City College students organized to demand change in admissions policies, curriculum, and support.
-They identified [“Five Demands”](/topics/black-latina-women/audre-lorde-cuny/we-demand/):
+They identified [five demands](/topics/black-latina-women/audre-lorde-cuny/we-demand/):

 1. “A school of Black and Puerto Rican Studies”